jcar512/snake_game/README.md

 # Snake Game
 A simple Snake Game built in Python using the Turtle graphics library.

+## Installation
+1. Clone this repository to your local machine using git clone.
+2. Navigate to the project directory in your terminal.
+3. Run the game using the terminal: ```python main.py```

+## Requirements
+- Python 3.x
+- The Turtle graphics library is included in the standard Python distribution.

 ## How to Play

 Use the arrow keys (Up, Down, Left, Right) to control the snake's direction.